Takayna/Tarkine Tasmania Photography Workshop

 Picton & Marlborough Sounds

-We will meet in the hotel foyer, whether you are continuing from the North Island tour or joining for the South Island tour.
+Your trip begins in Wellington.
+We will meet in the Rydges Hotel foyer, whether you are continuing from the North Island tour or joining for the South Island tour.
 Today, we board the Interislander ferry at 8:30am for a 3.5-hour crossing to Picton.
-We'll watch for pelagic species, including shy albatross, black-browed albatross, northern giant petrel, fairy prion, westland petrel, and white-chinned petrel.
-As we approach Picton, we'll pass through Marlborough Sounds, home to the spotted shag and the endemic New Zealand King shag.
-Upon arrival, we'll have a quick lunch before boarding a ferry to Blumine Island, where we spend two hours searching for the critically endangered Malherbe’s parakeet.
+We'll watch for pelagic species, including toroa species such as white-capped albatross and black-browed albatross, pāngurunguru (northern giant petrel), tītī wainui (fairy prion), tāiko (westland petrel), and karetai kauae mā (white-chinned petrel).
+As we approach Picton, we'll pass through Marlborough Sounds, home to the kawau tikitiki (spotted shag) and the endemic kawau pāteketeke (New Zealand king shag).
+Upon arrival, we'll have a quick lunch before boarding a ferry to Blumine Island - Ōruawairua, where we spend two hours searching for the critically endangered kākāriki karaka (orange-fronted parakeet).
 As there is no jetty, wear shoes suitable for wet landings.
 We return to Picton in the late afternoon.
 Drive: 5km/15 minutes.
 Overnight: Picton.

 Day 2

-Picton to Kaikoura
+Picton to Kaikōura

 Day 3

-Kaikoura Pelagic
+Kaikōura Pelagic

 Day 4